Alamofire + AlamofireObjectMapper

 }

-The movie service lets us fetch fetch single movies as well as top grossing and top rated movies for a specific year.
+This service lets us fetch fetch single movies as well as top grossing and top rated movies.
 Having completion blocks open up for implementations to do this asynchronously.

 Add Alamofire and AlamofireObjectMapper

-Before we can add api-specific implementations to the app, we must use CocoaPods to specify that the app needs Alamofire and AlamofireObjectMapper.
+Before we can add api-specific implementations to the app, we must set up CocoaPods to specify that the app needs Alamofire and AlamofireObjectMapper.

-Run pod init in the app root folder to make CocoaPods create a podfile.
-Then add Alamofire and AlamofireObjectMapper to the file and run pod install to download these libraries.
+To do this, run pod init to create a podfile, add Alamofire and AlamofireObjectMapper to the file and run pod install to download these libraries.

 Once this is done, open the generated workspace instead of the project file.